jsom1/jsom1.github.io/_walkthroughs/Love.md

 In the worst case (I doubt it's the case here though), it could get our IP address banned.
 So, let's look at the other options we have.

 One thing we can do is check if the application is vulnerable to SQL injections.
 To test that, we simply input a " ' " in the username and password fields.
-If the application returns a weird error, it indicates that it doesn't properly sanitize users input and might therefore be vulnerable.\\
+If the application returns a weird error, it indicates that it doesn't properly sanitize users' inputs and might therefore be vulnerable.\\
 Unfortunately it is not the case here.
 If it were the case or if we saw an URL of the form */something.php?**id=1***, we could use *sqlmap* to try SQLis.

 Other than */admin*, dirb found a few other accessible directories: